Turkey

 The taxable income of a company is computed based on its net accounting profits after adjustment for exemptions and deductions and including prior-year losses carried forward, to a limited extent.

-According to Turkish tax legislation, income taxation differs significantly based on the taxpayer's place of residence.
-Resident entities are subject to tax on their worldwide income, whereas non-resident entities are taxed solely on the income derived from activities in Turkey.
+Resident entities are subject to tax on their worldwide income, whereas non-resident entities are taxed only on their Turkish-sourced income.

 Local income taxes